-- A. Offered as an all age class for open, amateur, novice amateur, youth and novice youth, and for horses three years of age or older. - B. This class is intended as a rail class but individuals working off the rail will not be penalized, and in fact, riders are encouraged to use adequate space given the extension of gaits required. - C. The ranch rail pleasure class measures the ability of the horse to be a pleasure to ride while being used as a means of conveyance from one ranch task to another and should reflect the versatility, attitude, and movement of a working horse.
+- 1. No horse may cross enter into any other western pleasure or hunter under saddle class at the same show (exception: Ranch Pleasure) - B. This class is intended as a rail class but individuals working off the rail will not be penalized, and in fact, riders are encouraged to use adequate space given the extension of gaits required. - C. The ranch rail pleasure class measures the ability of the horse to be a pleasure to ride while being used as a means of conveyance from one ranch task to another and should reflect the versatility, attitude, and movement of a working horse.
 The horse should be well-broke, relaxed, quiet, soft and cadenced at all gaits.
 The horse should be ridden on a relatively loose rein with light contact and without requiring undue restraint.
 The horse should be responsive to the rider and make timely transitions in a smooth and correct manner.
 The horse should be soft in the bridle and yield to contact.
 The ideal ranch rail pleasure horse should have a natural head carriage at each gait.
 In all gaits, movement of the ranch rail pleasure horse should simulate a horse needing to cover long distances, softly and quietly, like that of a working ranch horse.
 This class should show the horse's ability to work at a forward, working speed while under control by the rider.
 Light contact should be rewarded and horse shall not be shown on a full drape of reins.
-The overall manners and responsiveness of the horse while performing the maneuver requirements and the horse's quality of movement are the primary considerations. - D. The following terminology shall apply: - Walk The walk is a natural, flat footed, four-beat gait.
-The gait is rhythmic and ground-covering.
-As in all gaits, the horse should display a level, or slightly above level topline with a bright, attentive expression. - Trot The trot is a natural two-beat gait demonstrating more forward motion than the western jog. - 3.
-Extended Trot The extended trot is an obvious lengthening of the stride with a definite increase in pace.
-The horse should be moving in a manner as if it were covering a large area on a ranch with an above level topline. - Lope The lope is a three-beat gait.
-The lope should be relaxed and smooth with a natural, forward moving stride. - 5.
-Extended Lope The extended lope is not a run or a race but should be an obvious lengthening of the stride, demonstrating a forward, working speed.
-The horse should display an above level topline with a bright, attentive expression. - E. Part of the evaluation of this class is on smoothness of transitions.
+The overall manners and responsiveness of the horse while performing the maneuver requirements and the horse's quality of movement are the primary considerations.
+All horses will be judged at the walk, extended walk, trot, extended trot, lope, extended lope, and back as well as on all transitions.
+Extended gaits must be asked for at least one direction. - D. Part of the evaluation of this class is on smoothness of transitions.
 A horse may be collected from the extended trot as the horse moves into the lope.
 The transition from the extended lope down to the trot is a transition to the seated trot, not the extended trot.
 Therefore, an extra cue to achieve this gait is expected.
 Horses that complete this total transition within three strides calmly and obediently should be rewarded.
 Horses that attempt to stop or do stop prior to trotting will be penalized.
 Judges expect to see horses that have been trained to respond to cues.
-To see these cues applied discretely and the horse responding correctly could be a credit earning situation. - F. To rein a horse is not only to guide him but also to control his every movement.
+To see these cues applied discretely and the horse responding correctly could be a credit earning situation. - E. To rein a horse is not only to guide him but also to control his every movement.
 The best reined horse should be willingly guided or controlled with little or no apparent resistance and dictated to completely.
-Any movement on his own must be considered a lack of control.
+Any movement on his own must be considered a lack of control. - F. Ranch Rail Pleasure Penalties.
+A contestant shall be penalized each time the following occur: - 1.
+Too slow/per gait. - 2.
+Over-bridled. - 3.
+Out of frame. - 4.
+Break of gait at walk or jog for 2 strides or less. - 5.
+Break of gait at walk or jog for more than 2 strides. - 6.
+Break of gait at lope. - 7.
+Wrong lead or out of lead. - 8.
+Draped reins. - 9.
+Out of lead or cross-cantering more than two strides. - 10.
+Trotting more than three strides when taking lead.